Back to Home

 Do not merge draft claims into live packets

-Some older template content is useful as writing reference but not safe as admissions fact until it has been confirmed.
+Some older draft-format content is useful as writing reference but not safe as admissions fact until I confirm it.

 Keep packet variants purpose-built

-Hong Kong, Finland, Germany or Austria, and scholarship readers should not all receive the same emphasis or document stack.
+Hong Kong, Finland, Germany or Austria, and scholarship readers should not all receive the same emphasis or document stack from me.

 Treat PDF export as the last step

-First choose the audience, then tailor the template, then export.
+I choose the audience first, tailor the format second, and export last.
 That order prevents stale or mismatched versions.